soleimani2020/C-PROJECTS/README.md

-Write a program that converts a number entered in Roman numerals to decimal form.
-Your program should consist of a class , say romanType .
+This program converts a number entered in Roman numerals to decimal form.
+The program consists of a class, romanType .